The Return

 Usagi stared at Minako.

-that's exactly what Mistress Mercury wanted.
+what Mistress Mercury wanted.

 "Yes, we've got to find